(S)GD over Diagonal Linear Networks: Implicit Regularisation, Large Stepsizes and Edge of Stability: Edge of Stability: the neural point of view

-\item \textbf{Last phase: convergence.} Due to the oscillations, the iterates gradually drift towards a region of lower curvature where they may (potentially) converge. \cref{thm:conv_gd} enables us to understand where they converge: the coordinates of $\beta_k$ that have oscillated significantly along the trajectory belong to the support of $\beta^\star_{\rm sparse}$, and therefore $\rm Gain_\gamma(i)$ becomes much larger for $i \in \rm supp (\beta^\star_{\rm sparse})$ than for the other coordinates.
-Therefore, the coordinates of the solution recovered in the \textit{EoS} regime are heavily penalised on the support of the sparse solution.
-This is observed in \Cref{fig:EoS} (left): the oscillations of $(\beta_i)_{i \in \rm supp (\beta^\star_{\rm sparse})}$ lead to a gradual shift of these coordinates towards $0$, hindering an accurate recovery of the solution~$\beta^\star_{\rm sparse}$. \end{enumerate}
+\myparagraph{Last phase: convergence.} Due to the oscillations, the iterates gradually drift towards a region of lower curvature (\cref{fig:EoS}, lower right, the sharpness decreases) where they may (potentially) converge. \cref{thm:implicit_bias} enables us to understand where they converge: the coordinates of $\beta_k$ that have oscillated significantly along the trajectory belong to the support of $\beta^\star_{\rm sparse}$, and therefore $\rm Gain_\gamma(i)$ becomes much larger for $i \in \rm supp (\beta^\star_{\rm sparse})$ than for the other coordinates.
+Thus, the coordinates of the solution recovered in the \textit{EoS} regime are heavily penalised on the support of the sparse solution.
+This is observed in \Cref{fig:EoS} (left): the oscillations of $(\beta_i)_{i \in \rm supp (\beta^\star_{\rm sparse})}$ lead to a gradual shift of these coordinates towards $0$, hindering an accurate recovery of the solution $\beta^\star_{\rm sparse}$.

-\myparagraph{SGD in the \emph{EoS} regime.} In \Cref{fig:EoS} (right), for stepsizes in the \textit{EoS} regime, juste below the non-convergence threshold, the behavior of SGD is different to that of GD: the fluctuation of the coordinates occurs evenly over all coordinates, leading to a uniform $\balpha_\infty$.
-These homogeneous fluctuations are reminiscent of label-noise SGD~\citep{andriushenko2022sgd} and \citet{pillaudvivien2022labelnoise} showed that label-noise SGD can recover the sparse interpolator in DLNs.
+\myparagraph{SGD in the \emph{EoS} regime.} In contrast to the behavior of GD where the oscillations primarily occur on the non-sparse coordinates of ground truth sparse model, for SGD we see a different behavior in \Cref{fig:eos_sgd} (\Cref{app:sec:add_exp}).
+For stepsizes in the \textit{EoS} regime, just below the non-convergence threshold: the fluctuation of the coordinates occurs evenly over all coordinates, leading to a uniform $\balpha_\infty$.
+These fluctuations are reminiscent of label-noise SGD~\citep{andriushenko2022sgd}, that have been shown to recover the sparse interpolator in diagonal linear networks \cite{pillaudvivien2022labelnoise}.

-\myparagraph{Flat minima and generalisation.} Common knowledges are that flatter minima are beneficial for generalisation, and that larger stepsizes lead to flatter minimas \citep{nacson2022implicitbiasstepsize,Hochreiter1997flatminima}.
-However in our DLN case, while larger stepsizes indeed drive the solution to a flatter minima (\cref{fig:flatness} (left), \cref{app:sec:add_exp}), as seen previously this leads to bad generalisation, illustrating the fact that generalisation is more complex than a story of flatness at the optimum.